zezor/Power-BI-Logistics-Dashboard/README.md

 ## ANALYSIS AND VISUALIZATION
 ### Overall OTIF
 The main KPI focused on in this analysis is the OTIF.
 On-time in full (OTIF) is a supply chain metric for measuring performance in the logistics industry.
 OTIF generally refers to a supplier's ability to deliver product within prescribed delivery windows and at full quantities ordered.
 From the tile below, the business under consideration had an OTIF of 61.07%.
 This will be compared with the targeted OTIF KPI to determine if the business is doing well.

 ![](OTIF_LD.png)

+The tile from the diagram below shows the OTIF performance for the clients (Top Five).
+Management would have to investigate these clients to understand the factors contributing to their low performance.

 ### OTIF By Top Clients
+Individual OTIF for various carriers was calculated.
+From the chart below, Delivery Express has the highest OTIF of 65.91%.
 ![](OTIF_by_clients.png)

 ## CONCLUSION AND RECOMMENDATION